AdaptiveCpp/AdaptiveCpp/doc/accessor-variants.md

 ```
 Here, the the range of the buffer for both `acc1` and `acc2` will have to be passed into the kernel, because the compiler cannot know in general that the buffers have the same size.
 After all, the buffer size is a runtime parameter and in general unknown at compile-time.
 Consequently, the range of the accessors will be duplicated for both `acc1` and `acc2`, and take up unnecessary space in the kernel.
 In standard SYCL 2020, there is no way for the user to enforce that the accessor sizes are, in fact, equal and hence only need to be stored once.

-## Open SYCL accessor variants
+## AdaptiveCpp accessor variants

-The Open SYCL accessor variants extension is based on the realization that accessor size can be optimized if the way in which the accessor was constructed enters the accessor type, e.g. via template parameters.
+The AdaptiveCpp accessor variants extension is based on the realization that accessor size can be optimized if the way in which the accessor was constructed enters the accessor type, e.g. via template parameters.

 For example, an unranged accessor does not have to store access offset and an additional access range - it only needs to store the buffer allocation shape.

 With SYCL 2020 deduction guides and C++17 class template argument deduction, these additional template parameters can even be deduced automatically.

-Open SYCL introduces the following accessor variants, which are described by the `sycl::accessor_variant` enumeration:
+AdaptiveCpp introduces the following accessor variants, which are described by the `sycl::accessor_variant` enumeration:
 * `ranged_placeholder` - ranged placeholder accessor.
 * `unranged_placholder` - unranged placeholder accessor
 * `ranged` - ranged non-placeholder accessor